Sample Efficient Learning of Factored Embeddings of Tensor Fields: INTRODUCTION

-In addition to the SketchyCoreTucker, other randomized sampling based Tucker decompositions have been studied in last decades.
-Most of algorithms are sampling {\it columns} of matrix unfoldings \cite{ahmadi2021randomized}.
-All these algorithms are randomly sampling from the unknown distribution of the data fibers.
-Simple algorithms use uniform distribution so that they can skip informativeness calculation \cite{drineas2007randomized}.
-They are theoretically fastest, but mostly suboptimal and sample inefficient.
-Other algorithms utilize measures such as leverage score \cite{saibaba2016hoid,perros2015sparse,cheng2016spals} to infer informativeness distribution.
-These algorithms use more information, but they are problematic for higher order and large sized data tensors.
-This is because the informativeness distributions can be easily large enough to prohibit calculation when the dimension and size of original data tensor is large.
-Not only the calculating density values of wide distribution but also the storing those values make the algorithm inefficient.
+While randomized sampling based Tucker decompositions have been studied in the past, most algorithms sample {\it columns} of matrix unfoldings \citep{ahmadi2021randomized}.
+Also, most randomized sampling based algorithms utilize a prior multi-variate Gaussian distribution \citep{drineas2007randomized}, since these are theoretically the fastest.
+However, they are suboptimal over the sampling sequence and the total required sample size is inefficient.
+Other algorithms utilize measures such as leverage scores \citep{saibaba2016hoid,perros2015sparse,cheng2016spals} to infer an informativeness distribution.
+These algorithms use more information, but they are problematic for higher order and very large sized data tensors.

-To overcome these challenges, we present a new method called {\it Progressive Sketching} that progressively samples row vectors of matrix unfolding of input tensor (i.e., order $K-1$ tensor slice of order $K$ input tensor) from the actively updated informativeness distribution.
-By doing so, we actively learn the optimal subsampling policy for tensor sketches.
-A batch of data subsets will be progressively subsampled at each step.
-Based on the amount of information embedded in sampled data subsets and its geometric distribution, the agent decides which data subsets to sample next.
-By learning the optimal policy, we can expect the best low rank approximation with the smallest sample use.
+To overcome several of the above challenges, we present a new method called {\it Progressive Sketching} that progressively samples {\it row} vectors of matrix unfolding of input tensor (i.e., order $K-1$ tensor slice of order $K$ input tensor) from the actively updated informativeness distribution.
+By doing so, we actively learn an optimal sub-sampling sequence policy for factored tensor sketches.
+By learning a sample efficient and near- optimal sub-sampling policy, one can then easily provide the best low rank and low memory approximation of the tensor fields with the smallest sample use.